-The Book Group meets in the Rollins Center Quiet Study Room, next to the Fireside Lounge at Bucks County Community College, Newtown, from 7:30 to 9:00 P.M.
+The Book Group meets in the Rollins Center Room 114 (on the ground floor) at Bucks County Community College, Newtown, from 7:30 to 9:00 P.M.
 All are welcome to join us on the second Thursday of each month to share your thoughts and questions about any or all of the selections.
 For snow or bad weather information, call 215-968 8000.
 On the radio, the College code for snow closing is 2760.
 For more information, call 215-968-8164 or send email to: firstname.lastname@example.org

 Amazon.com Book Description: